 The Department of Communication and Journalism sponsors for this degree only those applicants who present a superior academic record and who have demonstrated that they have the motivation for completing a program of this nature.
 The applicant is first accepted for admission to the University by the Department.
 In his first two quarters of residence he must achieve a superior record in the courses taken with sponsoring professors in the several departments.
-When he does this he may request those professors to recommend him to the University Committee on Graduate Study, first for permission to pursue study toward such a degree, and later for admission to candidacy for the degree.
+After he has done this he may request those professors to recommend him to the University Committee on the Graduate Division, first for permission to pursue study toward such a degree, and later for admission to candidacy for the degree.